mikeburgh/subway/README.md

 -   Delete dns records of stopped containers (may require functionality from Cloudflare)
 -   Better handle if tunnel name exists
 -   Expose tunnel name as a docker ENV
-- 	Add networks other containers are on automatically to get access
 -   Support private network routing
 - 	Option to configure container for either cloudflare or caddy if both are used
 - 	Support EXTERNAL_SERVICES in caddy